Dublin City Historians in Residence

 By engaging with local communities and keeping people front and centre of history, the Historians in Residence help the people of Dublin City feel a connection to their local history.

-The Historians in Residence for 2025 are:
+The Historians in Residence for 2026 and 2027 are:

-- Katie Blackwood, for Dublin North Central
+- Katie Blackwood for Dublin South Central area

-- Elizabeth Kehoe, for Dublin Central
+- Dr James Curry for Dublin Central area

-- Cormac Moore, for Dublin South East
+- Dr Antonia Hart for Dublin South East area

-- Mary Muldowney, for Dublin North West
+- Dr Caitlin White for Dublin North West area

 Partners